-The loading of software is only performed by the TOE manufacturer via the hardware loader.
-The hardware loader is part of the Test Mode and is therefore only accessable to Inside Secure authenticated engineers.
+Using the hardware loader during phase 3.
+This is performed by the TOE manufacturer.
+The hardware loader is part of the Test Mode and is therefore only accessible to WISeKey authenticated engineers.
 The hardware loader is disabled as soon as the device is configured in User Mode.
 Access to the hardware loader is not provided to the Composite Product manufacturer.